ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 1. Strategic production planning

 This level defines the long-term direction of production – typically over several years.
-Key questions include: Which sites and technologies should be used?
+Typical questions include: Which locations and technologies should be used?
 How many production lines are required?
-Which products should be prioritized?
-The goal is to create the framework for efficiency, quality, and growth.
+Which products are the focus?

 2. Tactical production planning